now-i-know-my-abcd/docs/docs/resources.md

 Description: Lectures, resources, and data exercises from the ABCD-ReproNim workshops.
 The ABCD-ReproNim Neurostars page contains some Q&A about working with the data.

+**Publication**

+Following the MDC ABCD 2021 workshop, several attendees came together and published this manuscript which is a practical guide for researchers using ABCD dataset and other large longitudinal datasets: [PracticalGuide.pdf](https://github.com/now-i-know-my-abcd/docs/files/9310731/PracticalGuide.pdf)

 ## Other Resources